NEW COLGATE SAILING ADVENTURES® CRUISE IN THE EXUMA CAYS OF THE BAHAMAS

 THE YACHTS YOU CRUISE ON

-This Exumas Colgate Sailing Adventures® Flotilla Cruise fleet is all on four-cabin, four-head catamarans – super comfortable and fun to sail with tons of room to store water toys and relax while dining, reading, sleeping and, of course, enjoying a group party or two, or three . . .
+This Exumas Colgate Sailing Adventures® Flotilla Cruise fleet are all four-cabin, four-head catamarans – super comfortable and fun to sail with tons of room to store water toys and relax while dining, reading, sleeping and, of course, enjoying a group party or two, or three . . .

-The four catamarans reserved for this Exuma Flotilla Cruise are a Moorings 5000 (which will be skippered by Nate Atwater), Moorings 4500, Sunsail 454 (identical to the Moorings 4500), and the new Sunsail Lagoon 424.
+The five catamarans reserved for our Bahamas sailing adventures are a Moorings 5000 (which will be skippered by Nate Atwater), two Moorings 4500, Sunsail 454 (identical to the Moorings 4500), and the new Sunsail Lagoon 424.
 All have big saloons with wrap-around seating, four spacious cabins below with private baths, big aft decks for dining and relaxing, fully-outfitted galleys with everything you need to prepare meals and cocktails, refrigerator/freezer, easy access to the forward trampoline and seating, raised cockpits with 360° visibility, Bluetooth connectivity, Raymarine navigation electronics, generator powered air-conditioning, and more.

 SIGN UP TODAY FOR OUR BAHAMAS SAILING ADVENTURES